steemit/condenser/README.md

 It will take quite a bit longer to start in this mode (~60s) as it needs to build and start the webpack-dev-server.

 By default you will be connected to steemit.com's public steem node at `wss://steemd.steeemit.com`.
 This is actually on the real blockchain and you would use your regular account name and credentials to login - there is not an official separate testnet at this time.
-If you intend to run a full-fleged site relying on your own, we recommend looking into running a copy of `steemd` locally instead [https://github.com/steemit/steem](https://github.com/steemit/steem).
+If you intend to run a full-fledged site relying on your own, we recommend looking into running a copy of `steemd` locally instead [https://github.com/steemit/steem](https://github.com/steemit/steem).

 #### Configuration